Budtenders at Montclair’s Ascend medical cannabis dispensary joined a labor union and recently secured a good contract.

 Like many medical cannabis dispensaries, the price was said to be too high for mediocre products.
 Moreover, the service was poor.

 Interestingly, they are not the first union in New Jersey to organize budtenders.
-The United Food and Commercial Workers Union (UFCW) Local 152 represents workers at Garden State Dispensary (GSD) in Woodbridge, Eatontown, and Union Township, along with Verano which is in Elizabeth.
+The United Food and Commercial Workers Union (UFCW) Local 152 also represents workers at Garden State Dispensary (GSD) in Woodbridge, Eatontown, and Union Township, along with Verano which is in Elizabeth.

 Their organizer, Hugh Giordano has gone to council meetings encouraging towns to support cannabis legalization along with the pro-cannabis activist group Sativa Cross.